titanotank/Spring-Parent-Module/README.md

 Getting Started

-This is a multi module project that contains different type of spring projects which are independent from eachOther.
+This is a multi module project that contains different type of spring projects which are independent from eachother.